mynameiswilson/sbdm/_posts/2022-03-13-LGBTQIA-equity-diversity-policy-update.md

 In regards to Equity and Diversity, we already recognize many attributes of our student population: gender, ethnicity, socioeconomic status, disability.
 These are the lenses through which we are committed to seeing our students and families.
 In the case of student groups where we have considerable work to do, like race, we have specific commitees and tools.

-Despite district-wide [Equal Education Opportunity policies](https://policy.ksba.org/Chapter.aspx?distid=56) and an active [Diversity, Equity and Poverty](https://www.jefferson.kyschools.us/department/diversity-equity-and-poverty-programs-division) group within JCPS that both identify sexual orientation and gender identity, SBDMs have never officially recognized these inherit attributes in Equity and Diversity policy.
+Despite district-wide [Equal Education Opportunity policies](https://policy.ksba.org/Chapter.aspx?distid=56) and an active [Diversity, Equity and Poverty](https://www.jefferson.kyschools.us/department/diversity-equity-and-poverty-programs-division) group within JCPS that both identify sexual orientation and gender identity, SBDMs have never officially recognized these inherent attributes in Equity and Diversity policy.
 But these families and students are here - at every grade level, and we're tasked with providing them equal opportunity.

 In 2017, a handful of schools (Atherton High School, Meyzeek Middle, maybe others) adopted inclusive policies - but by using SBDM's authority over "Use of School Space" and the District's _Equal Education Opportunity_ policy to do so.
 You can read [Atherton's policy here.](/sbdm/assets/Atherton High School Policy Restroom.pdf)) These policies were groundbreaking when adopted in 2017, but they feel like stopgaps now, considering JCPS's commitment to Diversity, Equity and Poverty.
 It's time that these "demonstably vulnerable" communities were recognized at a higher level, and given more careful, consistent consideration.